18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 Ceres is the dedicated high performance computing (HPC) infrastructure for ARS researchers on ARS SCINet.
 Ceres is designed to enable large-scale computing and large-scale storage.
 Currently, the following compute nodes are available on the Ceres cluster.

-92 regular nodes, each having:
+92 regular compute nodes, each having:

 * 72 logical cores on 2 x 18 core Intel Xeon Processors (6140 2.30GHz 25MB Cache or 6240 2.60GHz 25MB Cache) with hyper-threading turned ON
 * 384GB DDR3 ECC Memory